dmiro/htmldiff/README.md

 ```
-usage: htmldiff [-h] [-test] [-ta] [-ss] [-sh] resource1 resource2
+usage: htmldiff [-h] [-test] [-ta] [-ss] [-sh] [-o OUTPUT] resource1 resource2

-outputs HTML that shows the differences in text between two versions of an
+Outputs HTML that shows the differences in text between two versions of an
 HTML document.
 Differences in markup are not shown.

 positional arguments:
   resource1             File or URL to diff from
   resource2             File or URL to diff against

 optional arguments:
   -h, --help            show this help message and exit
   -test                 Test
   -ta, --tags           Also compares the differences in tags
   -ss, --stylesheet     Insert stylesheet to result
   -sh, --simplehtml     Mostly for testing
+  -o OUTPUT, --output OUTPUT
+                        Output file
 ```

 htmldiff outputs HTML that shows the differences in text between